-While it's not too difficult to choose baking sheets for making cookies or for other baked goods, there's a few things you might want to consider before buying bakeware.
-And when it comes to bakeware construction, there's lots to choose from.
+While it's not too difficult to choose baking sheets for making cookies or for other baked goods, there are a few things you might want to consider before buying bakeware.
+And when it comes to bakeware construction, there are lots to choose from.
 You'll need at least two baking sheets and if you plan on doing a lot of baking, you will probably want more.
 It's also a good idea to have a couple of large ones and also one or two smaller sizes, that can be used for other things such as pizza, jelly roll or for other oven cooking needs.
 Baking sheets are very versatile and have many uses.

 Bakeware Construction & Nonstick Finishes

 The most common and economical are single-ply tin without a nonstick finish.
 These have been in use for generations and many bakers still use them.
-However, baking sheets that have multiple layers and a heavier construction, especially those with an aluminum core, do perform better and offer a more even heat distribution.
+However, baking sheets that have multiple layers and heavier construction, especially those with an aluminum core, do perform better and offer a more even heat distribution.

 Then there's the choice of nonstick finish or not.
 This is entirely a personal preference but nonstick finishes do make clean-up much quicker and it's somewhat easier to remove baking from them.
 A nonstick finish does not entirely remove the need to grease pans before baking.
 Some finishes are more durable than others and there's less a tendency for baking to stick.
 Where nonstick is really noticeable is with clean-up.